 - Prof. Moritz Münchmeyer research group – developing computational and theoretical methods to probe fundamental physics with cosmology

 - Wisconsin IceCube Particle Astrophysics Center (WIPAC) – studying the universe at the highest energies with neutrino, gamma-ray, and cosmic-ray observatories such as IceCube, HAWC, ARA, and CTA

 - Astronomy Department – many opportunities for collaboration in survey astronomy, targeted follow-up observations, and multiwavelength studies

-- High-Energy Physics – experimental collider physics with the ATLAS and CMS experiments at the LHC, direct dark matter searches with LZ, and active theory group
+- High-Energy Physics – experimental collider physics with the ATLAS and CMS experiments at the LHC, direct dark matter searches with LZ, long-baseline neutrino oscillation experiments, and an active theory group